Breast Reconstruction Testimonial: Gale

 After years of feeling disfigured and uncomfortable, of wearing a heavy prosthesis, of second-guessing myself about the course of action I had chosen, and of thinking there was nothing to be done about it, the radio interview with Dr. Khouri gave me hope.
 This hope gave me the courage to take the risk of going to a doctor across the country from me.
 For my husband's part, he did not care how I looked, but he was supportive of whatever decisions I made.
 I could not have considered doing this without him.
 Over the course of a year starting in July 2011, we flew across the country to have three autologous fat transfer surgeries.

 On the mastectomy side, Dr. Khouri created a breast shelf, adding fat and sculpting my body in the process.
 He used fat transfers to enhance and mold my breasts.
-My skin was already stretched from having had implants, so the BRAVA device was not necessary.
+My skin was already stretched from having had implants, so the EVE device was not necessary.
 However, I was caught off guard by the painfulness of the recoveries.
 There was internal stitching, which limited my ability to move or care for myself.

 For the first few days after surgery, I relied on my husband's help for everything.
 Yet, just four days later, I was able to fly home.
 After each surgery, it took about a month to regain my energy.
 It took longer to become fully sensate where the fat had been harvested and for the tightness and pulling in my chest to abate.